Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language for state evaluation

 In its role as a tool for {state evaluation}, language provides a flexible and intuitive interface for specifying a robot's objectives, translating high-level instructions into quantitative scoring functions that guide robot behavior.
 This paradigm addresses our first core question by grounding language into reward functions for reinforcement learning or cost functions for motion planning.

 Initial methods focused on manually designing language-based rewards, which could be sparse~\citep{pmlr-v162-mahmoudieh22a} or dense~\citep{goyal2021pixl2r}.
 While more intuitive than traditional reward engineering, these approaches often struggled with sample inefficiency or required significant expert effort.
 Reward function learning, particularly through IRL, offered a data-driven alternative by inferring rewards from expert demonstrations.
 However, these methods face challenges in complex multi-object manipulation tasks where expert intent is ambiguous, often requiring an impractically large number of demonstrations to generalize effectively.
 The development of FMs accelerates this shift, automating reward design by leveraging their vast pre-trained knowledge.
 Early approaches used LLMs to generate reward code~\citep{yu2023language} or act as proxy reward functions~\citep{kwon2023reward}.
 More advanced methods have created fully autonomous systems that can write, refine, and optimize reward functions through self-reflection, evolutionary algorithms~\citep{ma2024eureka}, or alignment with human preferences ~\citep{pmlr-v235-zeng24d,li2025r}.
 VLM-based methods further bridge the sim-to-real gap by learning dense rewards directly from pixels and language~\citep{alakuijala2025videolanguage,zhang:rewind}.
-Similarly, in motion planning, FMs are used to generate dense 3D cost maps from language, enabling planners to reason about constraints and affordances in a zero-shot manner~\citep{huang2023voxposer,huang2024rekep,ling2025impact}.
-The overarching insight is that the role of language in state evaluation has evolved from a tool for manual reward/cost specification to a medium for automated knowledge-driven reward and cost generation, powered by the reasoning capabilities of FMs.
+Similarly, in motion planning, FMs are used to generate dense 3D cost maps from language, \textcolor{black}{enabling planners to handle previously unseen language constraints and affordances without task-specific retraining of the planner, although success remains conditional on perception quality and scene coverage}~\citep{huang2023voxposer,huang2024rekep,ling2025impact}.
+The overarching insight is that the role of language in state evaluation has evolved from a tool for manual reward/cost specification to a medium for automated, knowledge-driven reward and cost generation, powered by FMs' reasoning capabilities.
 This progression has enhanced the scalability, flexibility, and data efficiency of teaching robots complex manipulation tasks.